Gold, platinum prices up in Azerbaijan

 By Trend

-Gold, silver and platinum prices increased in Azerbaijan on Nov.
-27, compared to the prices on Nov.
-26, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+Gold, platinum and palladium prices increased in Azerbaijan on Nov.
+29, compared to the prices on Nov.
+28, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

-The price of silver increased by 0.247 manat and amounted to 28.9 manat per ounce.
+The price of silver decreased by 0.003 manat and amounted to 28.8 manat per ounce.

-The price of platinum increased by 6.1 manat and amounted to just under 1,537 manat per ounce.
+The price of platinum increased by almost 3.9 manat and amounted to over 1,523 manat per ounce.

-The price of palladium decreased by 4.2 manat to 3,069 manat per ounce.
+The price of palladium increased by slightly over 7.9 manat to 3,118 manat per ounce.

 |